List of United States Navy amphibious warfare ships: World War II

+In the following lists MARCOM types are abbreviated as 'MC type' and MARAD as 'MA type'; 'MC types' became 'MA types' in 1950.

+Postwar

 The first amphibious warfare ships had a top speed of 12 to 17 knots.
 With the appearance of higher speed submarines at the end of World War II, the US Navy decided that all new amphibious warfare ships would have to have a minimum speed of 20 kn to increase their chances of survival.
-All new ships with a full flight deck (LPH, LHA, LHD), the Landing Platform Docks (LPD) and the High Speed Transport destroyer conversions (APD/LPR) would meet this criteria.
+The High Speed Transport destroyer conversions (APD/LPR), the Landing Platform Docks (LPD), and all new ships with a full flight deck (LPH, LHA, LHD) would meet this criterion.
 The other major types would see relatively small numbers of new ships constructed with this 20 knot requirement, with the last appearing in 1969.

 Classifications

 Amphibious warfare ships were considered by the US Navy to be auxiliaries and were classed with hull classification symbols beginning with 'A' until 1942.
 Many ships were reclassed at that time as landing ships and received new hull symbols beginning with 'L'; others would retain 'A' hull symbols until 1969 and then receive 'L' symbols.
 This article pairs the two lists of what are the same ships, with each 'L' list preceding the respective 'A' list.
 Littoral Combat Ships also use 'L' hull symbols but are not solely intended for amphibious warfare.

 In 2015 the US Navy created new hull classification symbols that began with an 'E' to designate 'expeditionary' vessels.
 Expeditionary vessels are designed to support low-intensity missions, allowing more expensive, high-value amphibious warfare ships to be re-tasked for more demanding missions.
 Most of these ships are not commissioned warships, but rather are operated by the Military Sealift Command.